 The ATmega328P, Raspberry Pi 2, Microsoft Kinect, tactile sensors, and ultrasonic sensors all run at 5 V. The maximum current draw from them is 1.10 A. Since we have experience from a previous laboratory with 5 V voltage regulation, we decided to use what we know.
-We decided to use the LM7805, 5V voltage regulator, as shown below in the Fig. 6.2.4-3.
+We decided to use the LM2576-5, 5V switching voltage regulator, as shown below in the Fig. 6.2.3-2.
+We will be using the reference design provided in the data sheet.